-Massey University leads New Zealand in the areas of mechatronics and robotics.
-The Master of Engineering Studies (Mechatronics) is part of the most well-established offering of mechatronics within New Zealand and our staff have many years working experience in these areas.
+The Master of Engineering Studies (Mechatronics) is part of the most well-established offering of mechatronics within New Zealand.
+Massey staff have many years work experience in these areas.

-You will gain advanced knowledge in research methods, mechatronics, robotics, additive manufacturing and system design and integrations through the taught element of the qualification.
-You will then have the opportunity to develop these further in a postgraduate project.
+With the Master of Engineering Studies (Mechatronics) you will gain advanced knowledge in research methods, mechatronics and robotics, as well as additive manufacturing and system design and integrations.
+This is through the taught element of the qualification.
+You will then have the opportunity to develop these further in a postgraduate research project.

 As a mechatronics student you will have total access to the Centre for Additive Manufacturing.
 Within the centre you have access to the latest 3D printing and rapid manufacturing technologies, including testing equipment.

-Massey offers a much broader range of courses in this qualification than almost any other similar international offering.
 You may choose to focus on specific areas such as product development, quality systems or industrial management.
-Or you can develop your skills across the full spectrum of these areas.
+Or, you can develop your skills across the full spectrum of these areas.

-This qualification is focused on real world application, helping you to better understand the commercial environment and how you can utilise research outcomes to make real change or develop new systems, services or products.
+This qualification is focused on real-world application.
+This helps you to better understand the commercial environment and how you can utilise research outcomes to make real change or develop new systems, services or products.

 International trends are for employers to reward postgraduate study well, especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.